MICHIGAN STATE UNIVERSITY, cook HALL

 “The Cook Hall project is consistent with a comprehensive historical plan for the ‘Lab Row’.
 It will upgrade quality, accessibility and functions of the building while preserving the historical character,” said project manager Amr Abdel-Azim.
 "The universal design of the renovation and new addition will allow for all users to access and have modern use of this building”.

-The renovations to Cook Hall, which concluded in December 2018, include accessibility improvements to restrooms, installation of an elevator, internal alterations of offices and support spaces.
+The renovations to Cook Hall included accessibility improvements to restrooms, installation of an elevator, internal alterations of offices and support spaces.
 Lighting, technological and heating, ventilation and air conditioning upgrades are parts of the renovations.
+As part of the project, the Electrical Design Team worked closely with the MSU I.T.
+Department, Public Safety Department and Fire Alarm Department to design the telephone / data, access control, security, video surveillance and A/V Systems that met the 21st Century needs of the facility, while at the same time respecting the 19th Century construction.